 The Mapbox Accounts service helps interact with user accounts programmatically.
 It includes one API: the Mapbox Tokens API.

-Google Maps is a mapping platform that allows businesses to access a variety of location-based services.
+Google Maps offers a wide range of features and functionalities, making it a popular choice for businesses and developers alike.
 It has several APIs that enable companies to build scalable solutions.
 Let’s explore the main features of this product.